Skip to content

 Honest gaps.
 Each is being addressed; none are being hidden.

-• SOC 2 Type 1 attestation — gap analysis + control-to-TSC mapping done (leaning Drata), in docs/soc2-starter-pack.md, and the evidence engine is live; the auditor engagement is gated on funding.
-Attestation target Q4 2026.
-The /security page does not claim any SOC 2 status until the auditor letter is signed.
+• SOC 2 third-party attestation — gap analysis + control-to-TSC mapping done (leaning Drata), in docs/soc2-starter-pack.md, and the evidence engine is live; the audit process begins Q4 2026 (see /trust/compliance).
+We do not describe EvalGuard as SOC 2 compliant until an auditor has signed the report.

 • External pentest — none commissioned yet.
 Planned post-Type-1 attestation using a HackerOne or Big-4 firm.